jventura1738/rook-permutations/README.md

 ### Troubleshooting:

 1. If `python` doesn't work, try `python3`.
 You can also alias this in your bash/zsh profile
 2. Make sure you run each of the above commands from the root directory
+3. If you have any issues, please email me at justinventura.tech at gmail

 ## Future work

-Having a dockerized container would be nice for portability, hopefully can get to this.
+1. Having a dockerized container would be nice for portability, hopefully can get to this.
 If not by the deadline, will be nice to have in general
+2. A button to clear the board would be nice